Both times I was pregnant I loved it.

 - Option 4:

-- Rescue Remedy to aide in reducing stress.
+- Rescue Remedy to aid in reducing stress.
 Drip 4-5 drops on or around the goat’s nose, being careful not to touch the goat and contaminate the dropper.
-(Bach Rescue Remedy Pet Natural Stress Relief For Pets 10 ml)

 - Option 5: